borismus/smus.com/content/posts/2022/ai-note-garden-linker/index.md

 # Finding connections automatically

-If you take a lot of notes, I bet you've had a feeling of deja-vu, as you realize that you've been parroting something you already wrote months or perhaps years ago.
+I take a fair amount of notes and sometimes have a feeling of deja-vu when I realize that I've been parroting something I already wrote many moons ago.
+If like me, you have a large note garden, a stable set of interests, and a crappy memory, you might know what I'm talking about.

-The simplest remedy to this problem might be to scour the note garden, looking for text that appears redundant, and inspired by the sleeping brain, take some action.
-You might reword the redundant note, link it to something relevant, refactor multiple notes to make more sense together, or remove it altogether.
+The simplest remedy to this problem might be to scour the note garden, looking for redundancies: ideas that appear in multiple places.
+You might prune the redundant note, reword it, link it to something relevant, or refactor multiple notes to make more sense together.

 Of course, redundancies aren't all bad!
-Notes need enough context to stand on their own, and topics that are actually interconnected can't help but overlap somewhat.
+Notes need enough context to stand on their own and topics that are interconnected can't help but overlap somewhat.
-The goal here is not terseness, but cohesion and legibility — if a note is related to other notes, let's cement that relationship with an explicit link.
+The goal here is not terseness, but cohesion and legibility.
+If a note is related to other notes, let's cement that relationship with an explicit link.